Kaliumhexacyanoferrat/GenHTTP/README.md

 ## Building the Server

-To build the server from source, clone this repository and run the playground project launcher for .NET Core:
+To build the server from source, clone this repository and run the playground project launcher for .NET 5:

 ```sh
 git clone https://github.com/Kaliumhexacyanoferrat/GenHTTP.git